-The qualification core unit of competency has requirements that cover common skills for the construction industry, as well as a specialist field of work.
+The qualification includes units of competency that cover common skills and knowledge for the building and construction industry, as well as those that are more specific to steel fixing work.

 There are no entry requirements for this qualification.

-To achieve this qualification, the candidate must demonstrate competency in:
+To achieve this qualification competency must be demonstrated in: